 To fully engage in collaborative approaches and;

 to at all times believe passionately in the power of change and personal growth.

 In addition to recognizing and publicly honoring vital nonprofit leaders who are truly unique, a monetary award will be available for the personal use of the recipient.
 The only restriction is that the honoree may not re-direct the cash to his or her organization.

 Nominations are now open for the 2017 Kathy Goldfarb-Findling Leadership Award.
-DEADLINE IS JUNE 30.
+DEADLINE HAS BEEN EXTENDED TO JULY 14.

 To learn more about Ms. Kathy Goldfarb-Findling, please view this short video.

 Previous winners of “The Kathy” are Michael Melara of Catholic Charities, Mary Ellen Clausen of Ophelia’s Place, Mary Beth Frey of the Samaritan Center, Randi Bregman of Vera House, Kerry Quaglia of Home HeadQuarters, Sharon Owens of Southwest Community Center and Melissa Spicer of Clear Path for Veterans.

 Several of these honorees gathered last year to talk about Kathy, the award’s effect, and leadership in general. >>learn more.

 Nominations are reviewed by a selection committee comprised of Gifford and Allyn Foundation representatives, previous awardees and family members.
 Nominees do not need to be CEOs or executive directors – the leadership qualities are of paramount importance.